 Seeking support or partnership for a project: A letter of introduction can be used to seek support or partnership for a project or initiative.
 This type of letter can be used to provide information about the project, its goals, and how the recipient can get involved or support the effort.

-Types of introduction letters
+Types of most popular introduction letters

 There are several types of introduction letters, including: